GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =

+* Bugfix: Labels of likert fields would not be shown when multi-column splitting was turned off.

 = 1.11.2 on July 19, 2022 =

 * Enhancement: Added `date_updated` as a default exported meta field.